adishijha/Women-s-Safety/README.md

     hashtags are sent on the  message which changes for each user and this can be tracked by officals.

 4) Helpline numbers for each state is given and information about women safety is provided too

+5)fill mail id and password in main_app/mail.py

+6) access token code and secret key for twitter needs to be filled in main_app/twitterapi.py and details for Twilio need to be filled in main_app/smscall.py

+7)to run website use

+python manage.py migrate

+python manage.py runserver